spicy-oil/hfs-fit/README.md

 # hfs_fit
-**A python fitting program for atomic emission lines with hyperfine structure.**
+**A python fitting program for atomic emission lines with hyperfine structure (HFS).**
+**It has nice sliders for parameters to change the fit visually, useful when HFS constants are unknown.**

 # Required Modules and Versions
 - python 3.6.9